-Whether You Should Write A Resignation Letter and How to Do It
+Whether You Should Write A Letter of Resignation and How to Do It

 Photo credit: Creative Commons